What is Acid Test Ratio?

 - Accounts Receivable (A/R)

 If a company were to suddenly be required to pay off the entirety of its short-term liabilities, inventory is usually more time-consuming to liquidate (i.e. to sell and turn into cash) compared to marketable securities — which is where the acid-test ratio comes in.

-For example, let’s say a company has the following balance sheet data:
+For example, imagine you’re tasked with calculating a company’s acid test ratio given the following balance sheet data: